OudomMunint/GLFW/README.md

 ## Getting started
 ### !!!
 This project will not run on Mac, Visual Studio for Mac doesn't support this project
+### A build pipeline is also setup for this project, as well as a create release step.
+### CodeQL C++ code scanning is also setup for this project.
 ### First time setup
 - Clone the repository
 - Download [GLFW](https://www.glfw.org/download.html) and [SOIL](https://www.lonesock.net/soil.html)